 When the CAB User requests contact search, CAB Client SHALL perform the following:

-Construct a Search Request containing a Search Document according to the rules and procedures described in [OMA XDM Core] sub clause 5.4.1 “Search Document” and sub clause 6.1.3 “Searching for Data in XML Documents” with the following clarifications:
+Construct a Search Request containing a Search Document according to the rules and procedures described in [XDM Core] sub-clause 5.4.1 “Search Document” and sub-clause 6.1.3 “Searching for Data in XML Documents” with the following clarifications:

 When searching AB, the collection parameter SHALL be “org.openmobilealliance.cab-address-book/users/[XUI]/AB”, where [XUI] represents the XUI of a CAB User and AB represents the AB Document name.
 This search is limited to the CAB User’s AB.